 The Museum completed massive redevelopment projects in the 1990s and 2000s.
 The Southern Land, Southern People gallery opened in 2002, and a central atrium brought all the different wings and galleries together in a more cohesive, intuitive way.

 After four years of planning and five months of construction, Tūhura Otago Community Trust Science Centre opened on 16 December 2017.

-The $2.5 million redevelopment of Otago Museum’s former Discovery World Tropical Forest was supported with $500,000 in funding from the Otago Community Trust.
+The $2.5 million redevelopment of Otago Museum’s former Discovery World Tropical Forest was supported with $500 000 in funding from the Otago Community Trust.
 Now home to over 45 hands-on science interactives and a refreshed Tropical Forest butterfly house, Tūhura also encompasses the digitally interactive Beautiful Science gallery and Perpetual Guardian Planetarium, which were both completed in December 2015 during stage one of the project.